alinex/node-validator/README.md

 - `reference` - the type of reference: absolute, relative, external
 - `source` - the path to get the value
+- `operation` - function which will be used on retrieved value

 External references will be checked against the data element given to the validator.